Mark-MDO47/UniRemote/README.md

 **WAIT_QR**
 - alert OK for next QR
 - wait for QR
-  - if not "too soon", scan QR code into RAM
+  - if not "too soon"
+    - scan QR code into RAM
     - check validity & if valid register peer and alert that have VALID_CMD

 **VALID_CMD**
 - alert wait for send